 XR device: that device does the full rendering of the viewport in the device, sensor information is only processed locally.
 Any scene recognition, if applicable, is on the device.

-Editor's Note: Need definition on 5G Uu, 5G Sidelink, etc, (Uu is the interface between User Equipement (UE) and Radio Access Network (RAN) as defined in TS38.300.
-Sidelink is a mode of communication whereby UEs can communicate with each other directly as defined in TS38.300.)

 Editor's Note: Also add the device types to the use cases.
 Not all use cases are supported on all device types.

 One of the most important issues when considering form factors and processing is the ability of the device to dissipate power, especially when no external cooling is available.
 Figure 4.3-2 shows the temperature rise depending on the surface power density.
 As example, two points on the figure can be considered: